EinRichtiger/DevHome-Plugins/docs/nsfwbypass/README.md

 ### To UK users: note - Vencore also has this mode.
 The DIRECT PORT OF THIS PLUGIN, this way we (free users) can just bypass gate and you bypass everything.
 Sorry for inconsistencies and see ya with new plugins!

+## UPDATE AS OF 2026 - READ IT
+So it happened. **Discord is expanding its age verification worldwide...** but there is a fix!
+Some dataminers of Discord's verification managed to bypass the checks using just **DevTools**!
+Sadly I cannot do anything without direct access to the system, or can I if we had Discord web client... (**you need DevTools access, use Kiwi Browser or Termux**).
+Yes, really just DevTools and you're done!
+So be quick and check the *special* site to find out if the thing works.
+Anyway, install LoA-Tools on Termux for quicker verification :)